 Our subsidiaries and consolidated VIEs established in the PRC are subject to an income tax rate of 25% in the years presented.
-As stipulated by the Taxation Law of PRC, (i) two of our major consolidated subsidiaries in Shenzhen are qualified enterprises which enjoyed a preferential income tax rate of 15% from 2018 to 2020 and (ii) one of our major consolidated subsidiaries was certified as software enterprise in early May 2019 to enjoy the preferential income tax rate of 12.5%.
+As stipulated by the Taxation Law of PRC, (i) one subsidiary became qualified enterprises to enjoy the preferential income tax rate of 15% from 2018 to 2019; (ii) one VIE in Shenzhen became qualified enterprises to enjoy the preferential income tax rate of 15% from 2018 to 2020; and (iii) one of our major consolidated subsidiaries was certified as software enterprise in early May 2019 to enjoy the preferential income tax rate of 12.5% from 2019 to 2021.

-We are subject to value added tax, or VAT, at a rate of 6% on the services we provide to borrowers and investors, and at a rate of 13% on the commodities we sold on our online shopping mall, less any deductible VAT we have already paid or borne.
+We are subject to value added tax, or VAT, at a rate of 6% on the services we provide to borrowers, investors and institutional funding partners, and at a rate of 13% on the commodities we sold on our online shopping mall, less any deductible VAT we have already paid or borne.
 We are also subject to surcharges on VAT payments in accordance with PRC law.
 VAT has been phased in since May 2012 to replace the business tax that was previously applicable to the services we provide.
 During the periods presented, we were not subject to business tax on the services we provide.